Spokenvote/spokenvote/README.md

 ## FAQ

-Q. I can't seem to find PhoneGap 1.4.1!
-Where can I download it?
+Q. Who is the intended audience for the Spokenvote web application?

-A: Right [here][phonegap-1-4-1-download]
+A: At first small groups who need to reach consensus in the normal course of business; eventually envisioned to work at the national political level

 ## Contributing
-Please ensure you read STYLE_GUIDELINES before making any contribution to this project!
+Please ensure you read [the future] STYLE_GUIDELINES before making any contribution to this project.